 33:11 – Creating the rolling snowball effect of referrals.

-You can also view the full transcription of this episode below but here is the general outline of this podcast episode with my bullet points on each key:
+Here is the general outline of this podcast episode with my bullet points on each key:

 1) How clients get to KNOW you